shooshx/ArNavNav/README.md

 BUG
 - attack formation does not allow passing of other agents through
-- don't replan too many times
+- don't replan too many times - replan in circle

 TBD
 - replan when stuck
    avoid when
    - tryed a few times from the same place (many agents attack small target)
-- show orientation, rotate

 - string-pull on radius-specific mesh